 The book is packed with useful information and amusing stories.
 It is basically a series of conversations between two beekeepers.
 My mission was to question the real experts – those who have kept bees for a living over a lifetime – and let their knowledge and experience be my guiding light.
 I hope that the book will appeal to all beekeepers, including those who have been at it for years, and perhaps even the odd “civilian” (somebody who doesn’t regularly stick their hands into the nest of thousands of flying stinging insects).

 Interviews with Beekeepers is OUT NOW; the publisher is Zuntold.

-UPDATE TWO: My “Queen of Queens of Blairgowrie” article was published in the centenary edition of BeeCraft Magazine (February 2019)
+UPDATE: My “Queen of Queens of Blairgowrie” article was published in the centenary edition of BeeCraft Magazine (February 2019)

 Donohoe sets the scene at the start of each interview.
 He does it so well that you feel like a silent observer—you can almost hear the accents and feel the atmosphere.
 Each interview is recorded and transcribed for the reader.